Europaudvalget 2008-09

 EN

-EXPLANATORY MEMORANDUM1.1.I
+EXPLANATORY MEMORANDUM1.1.INTRODUCTION

 This proposal for a Council Framework Decision aims to set common minimum standardsas regards the right to interpretation and translation in criminal proceedings throughout theEuropean Union.
 The proposal is envisaged as a first step in a series of measures designedto replace the Commission's 2004 proposal for a Council Framework Decision on certainprocedural rights in criminal proceedings throughout the European Union - COM(2004)328, 28.4.2004 - which is withdrawn after due notification to the Council and the EuropeanParliament.
 Agreement could not be reached on that proposal, despite 3 years' discussionsin the Council Working Group, and it was effectively abandoned in June 2007, after afruitless discussion in the Justice Council.
 Adopting a step-by-step approach is now seen asa generally acceptable way to proceed; it will also gradually help build confidence andcontribute to enhancing mutual trust.
 This proposal should therefore be considered as partof a comprehensive package of legislation which will seek to provide a minimum set ofprocedural rights in criminal proceedings in the European Union.
 Rights covered in the2004 proposal were, besides the right to free interpretation and translation, the right tolegal advice, the right to information about rights (Letter of Rights), the right to specificattention for vulnerable defendants, the right to communicate with consular authorities andthe right to communicate with the family.
 For this proposal, the Commission has decidedto concentrate on the right to interpretation and translation as it was the least controversialright in the discussions of the 2004 proposal and there was information and researchavailable on this right.This proposal seeks to improve the rights of suspects who do not understand and speak thelanguage of the proceedings.
 Having common minimum standards in relation to theserights should facilitate the application of the principle of mutual recognition.As regards the legal basis, the proposal is based on Article 31(1) of the Treaty on EuropeanUnion.
 Article 31(1)(c) envisages that the EU may develop "common action" so as toensure compatibility in rules where necessary to improve cooperation.
 For judicialcooperation, in particular mutual recognition, it is necessary to have mutual trust.
 A certaindegree of compatibility is necessary to improve mutual trust and hence, co-operation.The right to interpretation and translation, which stems from the European Convention onHuman Rights (ECHR), is fundamental for a person facing a criminal charge who does notunderstand the language of the proceedings so that the suspect knows the charges againsthim and understands the procedure.
 The suspect must be in a position to understand ofwhat he is accused.
 Translations should be provided of essential procedural documents.
 Inaccordance with the ECHR, interpretation and translation must be provided free of charge.Impact AssessmentThe proposal was subject to an Impact Assessment which is contained in documentSEC(2009) 915.
 The Impact Assessment was examined, and subsequently approved, by theImpact Assessment Board on 27 May 2009.
 The Board's recommendations and how thesewere accommodated can be found at paragraph 25 of the Impact Assessment(http://ec.europa.eu/governance/impact/practice_en.htm).
 The options set out were asfollows: